Employee Monitoring

 personnel, processes, and technology to increase output, adaptability, and commercial impact.

 Consider HR transformation as a total overhaul of conventional HR duties.
-Rather than being burdened
+Rather than being

-with administrative duties.
+burdened with administrative duties.

 This is how that appears:

-Tech-Powered HR: Automated workflows, cloud-based HRMS, and AI-driven solutions simplify
+Tech-Powered HR: Automated workflows, cloud-based HRMS, and AI-driven solutions

-Process optimization: It is the reduction of manual labor and improvement of hiring,
+Process optimization: It is the reduction of manual labor and improvement of

-onboarding, and performance management efficiency.
+hiring, onboarding, and performance management efficiency.

-Data-Driven Decisions: HR departments are using analytics to predict employee trends, lower
+Data-Driven Decisions: HR departments are using analytics to predict employee

-turnover, and increase engagement.
+trends, lower turnover, and increase engagement.

-Strategic HR Teams: HR is no longer only a support function; it now actively influences
+Strategic HR Teams: HR is no longer only a support function; it now actively

-long-term goals and company culture.
+influences long-term goals and company culture.

-HR transformation is, in essence, the process of switching from antiquated, reactive procedures to a
+HR transformation is, in essence, the process of switching from antiquated, reactive procedures

-proactive, technologically enabled, and strategic approach.
+to a proactive, technologically enabled, and strategic approach.

 Key Components of HR Transformation